freyacodes/ukulele/README.md

 # Ukulele
 ...and his music was electric.

-Ukulele is a bot made by the creator and collaborators of Fredboat.
-The concept for it came to light with simplicity in mind, since the original stack is engineered at servicing millions of servers.
+Ukulele is a bot made by the creator and collaborators of FredBoat.
+The concept is to replicate FredBoat while keeping it simple.
+The original stack is engineered for serving millions of servers, and is thus too complex to selfhost.

-This will benefit selfhosters and smaller servers.
+The bot is self-contained and only requires Java 11 to run.

 This is currently work-in-progress.

-## Self-hosting (Whenever public docker images are avaliable)
+## Host it yourself
 - Make a copy of `ukulele.example.yml` and rename it to `ukulele.yml`
 - Input the credentials requested
 - Run `./ukulele` to build and run the application